RolandYambao/Subjugate/README.md

 This is a website from the fictional Blind Games Studio, a game company that is making a fictional RTS game called "Subjugate".
 The website showcases the incomplete game, by showing the units, buildings, and support powers of one of the game's factions.

 ## Purpose:
-Subjugate is practice for the creation of video game websites to show
+Subjugate is practice for the creation of video game websites to show off their upcoming products to generate interest.

 ## Technologies:
-This game utilized the front end languages of HTML, CSS, and JavaScript.
-It uses a variety of image and sound assets imported from other sources to create the polished aesthetic experience of the game.
-After forming the divs in HTML, and its organization done in CSS, the JavaScript DOM system was primarily utilized for the user interaction in the game.
+This website utilizes the three front end languages of HTML, CSS, and Javascript.
+It also utilizes EJS, Node.js, and especially SQL databases.
+The program uses the Model-View-Controller design pattern where different Models are created, commanded in Controllers, and viewed in Views.

 ## Development Approach:
-The code of the game is formed through a variety of functions that perform specific tasks critical for the game operation.
-All these functions call to each other and there is one starting function the starts game operation.
-I made it so that the game's many functions become operable only after certain mouse clicks occur on specific blocks.
-This way the game functions from a button click to button click methodology.
+A Pre-Made template that has a functioning authentication system is the starting foundation of the program.
+From there many models are made to represents the respective factions, units, and other assets inside this hypothetical game.
+The aesthetic of the site involves the user clicks on a faction, then clicks on their entity types, then clicks on the sub-type of said entity.
+An example path would be to click on a faction, select units, then select ground units to see the ground units

 ## Installation:
-Simply have all files in this repository be together and open it to a live server, if not go here: https://rolandyambao.github.io/Oversight/
+Type in  "npm install" in the terminal upon opening this project, this will install all necessary dependencies to ensure its functionality.

 ## Unsolved Problems:
 Not really a problem, but one potential point of improvement is finding ways to make the aesthetics more dynamic, ex. an explosive animation plays upon clicking on a block.